Health & HIV/AIDS Capacity Building – Clinic & Health Team Volunteer

 • Experience in HIV and AIDS programs, health behavior change, clinical practice, nutrition, reproductive health, or community health education

-• Experience in public health, health program management, including monitoring and evaluation, supply chain management, or malaria prevention
+• Experience in public health, health program management, including monitoring and evaluation, or supply chain management

 Required Language Skills

-During pre-service training, you will live with a local family who will share Botswana culture and traditions, teach you how to manage village life and practice speaking Setswana with you.
-During your service, you will live in accommodation identified by your organization and approved by Peace Corps.
+During Pre-Service Training, you will live with a local family who will share Botswana culture and traditions, teach you how to manage village life and practice speaking Setswana with you.
+During your service, you will live in accommodations identified by your organization and approved by Peace Corps.
 You will have a modest dwelling that may be on a family compound.
 Volunteers in rural towns may have electricity and running water, while this may not be available in rural villages.
-You will be matched to your site based on your knowledge, skills and experience.
-You must be prepared to accept the living conditions at site, as you will be living under the same conditions as the people with and for whom you work.
-Some sites are isolated with the closest shopping up to 2 hours away.
+You will be matched to your community based on your knowledge, skills and experience.
+You must be prepared to accept the living conditions in your community, as you will be living under the same conditions as the people with and for whom you work.
+Some communities are isolated with the closest shopping up to 2 hours away.

 Learn more about the Volunteer experience in Botswana: Get detailed information on culture, communications, housing, and safety — including crime statistics [PDF] — in order to make a well-informed decision about serving.

-* Health & HIV/AIDS Capacity Building – Clinic and Health Team Volunteer
+• Health & HIV/AIDS Capacity Building – Clinic & Health Team Volunteer

-Couples will have the same living conditions as other volunteers.
+Couples will have the same living conditions as other volunteers and will be living together during Pre-Service Training and service.
 Going through the Peace Corps experience as a couple allows for ample growth in trust, confidence, and communication.
 There will be times when you will both need each other’s support.
 Understand that you will need to put in an extra effort to be an ally to your partner.
-Although you will not be able to completely eradicate many of these challenges, they can be coped with and overcome with time, patience, and a most importantly a good sense of humor.
+Although you will not be able to completely eradicate many of these challenges, they can be coped with and overcome with time, patience, and most importantly, a good sense of humor.